Morrisville hit with string of burglaries, vandalism

 On the same day, police say someone vandalized the equipment trailer of a swift water rescue team stationed at the Morrisville Fire Department.

-On August 14, police say the Menard’s Agway reported a burglary in which $649 worth of merchandise was stolen and the building damaged to their building.
+On August 14, police say the Menard’s Agway reported a burglary in which $649 worth of merchandise was stolen and the building damaged.
 The case remains under investigation.

 Morrisville recently arrested two men for allegedly causing over $30,000 in damages to the coin kiosks at Manosh Car Wash.
 An undetermined amount of money was taken.

-James Russell, 39, homeless and Wendell Wallbridge, 37, of Morristown face charges of felony unlawful mischief in that case.
+James Russell, 39, who police say is homeless, and Wendell Wallbridge, 37, of Morristown face charges of felony unlawful mischief in that case.

 Police are asking residents to be vigilant and contact the department if they see strange activity or suspicious behavior.